maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 image: "attention.png"
 comments: true
 ---
-We are going to take a look at the attention mechanism in relation to sentiment analysis focusing on the classic implementation from [Bahdanau 2015](https://arxiv.org/abs/1409.0473), Neural Machine Translation by Jointly Learning to Align and Translate.
+We are going to take a look at the attention mechanism in relation to sentiment analysis focusing on the classic implementation from [Bahdanau 2015](https://arxiv.org/abs/1409.0473), *Neural Machine Translation by Jointly Learning to Align and Translate*.

 In particular we will focus on breaking down the calculation into several easier to understand steps.

 <!--more-->
 <hr class="with-margin">

-The aim of this post is not to explain in detail the 'what' or 'why' of attention but rather 'how' it works.
-We will give a brief explanation of what attention tries to accomplish but if you want more details, see, for example, this excellent article [here](http://www.wildml.com/2016/01/attention-and-memory-in-deep-learning-and-nlp/) of which there are many more similar.
+The aim of this post is not to explain in detail the 'what' or 'why' of attention but rather 'how' the calculation works.
+We will give a brief explanation of what attention tries to accomplish but if you want more details, see, for example, the excellent article [here](http://www.wildml.com/2016/01/attention-and-memory-in-deep-learning-and-nlp/) of which there are many more similar.

 If you just want to see the code you can jump to it by clicking the content page heading below - the below explanation is quite a detailed walk-through.
+There is also a section now with a few reminders of some of the mathematics based on feedback.

 <hr class="with-margin">
 <div class="list-of-contents">